Trump says he’ll designate antifa as a terrorist group but offers few details

 Trump, who is on a state visit to the United Kingdom, made the announcement in a social media post shortly before 1:30 a.m.
 Thursday local time.
 He called antifa a “SICK, DANGEROUS, RADICAL LEFT DISASTER.”
 He also said he will be “strongly recommending” that funders of antifa be investigated.

-Trump’s previous FBI director, Christopher Wray, said in testimony in 2020 that antifa is an ideology, not an organization, lacking the hierarchical structure that would usually allow it to be designated as a terror group by the federal government.

-After Trump's post, Sen. Bill Cassidy, R-La., praised the announcement, saying: "Antifa seized upon a movement of legitimate grievances to promote violence and anarchy, working against justice for all.
+Wednesday night, Sen. Bill Cassidy, R-La., praised Trump's announcement, saying: "Antifa seized upon a movement of legitimate grievances to promote violence and anarchy, working against justice for all.
 The President is right to recognize the destructive role of Antifa by designating them domestic terrorists.”
 In July 2019, Cassidy and Sen. Ted Cruz, R-Texas, introduced a resolution in the Senate to condemn the violent acts of antifa and to designate the group a domestic terror organization.

+In 2020, in the midst of the George Floyd protests, Trump also raised the idea of designating antifa as a terror organization.

+Trump’s previous FBI director, Christopher Wray, said in testimony that year that antifa is an ideology, not an organization, lacking the hierarchical structure that would usually allow it to be designated as a terror group by the federal government.